PerimeterX/perimeterx-nginx-plugin/README.md

 <a name="first-party"></a> First Party Mode
 -----------------------------------------------
-Enables the module to receive/send data from/to the sensor, acting as a "reverse-proxy" for client requests and sensor activities.
+Enables the module to send/receive data to/from the sensor, acting as a "reverse-proxy" for client requests and sensor activities.

-This will require to open new routes and enable the module on the following routes `/<PX_APP_ID without PX prefix>/xhr/*` and `/<PX_APP_ID without PX prefix>/init.js`
+First Party Mode is required to open new routes and to enable the module on the following routes:
+- `/<PX_APP_ID without PX prefix>/xhr/*`
+- `/<PX_APP_ID without PX prefix>/init.js`

-If the module is enabled on `location /` you can consider these routes as open.
+If the module is enabled on location / the routes are considered open.

-Additionally, First Party may also require additional changes on the sensor snippet.
-Refer to the portal for more information.
+First Party Mode may also require additional changes on the sensor snippet.
+For more information, refer to the portal.

 Default: `true`